 Providing regular, high-quality content is vital for not only building your brand’s exposure but also helping to create a sense of trust and authority with your small business website.
 Content that is properly optimized for SEO will help bring in those views which will hopefully translate into sales down the line.

-5. Have a Way for Readers to Contact You
+5. Have a way for visitors to contact you

 Having a simple, easily identifiable contact page is the way to go for any small business website.
 This allows consumers with questions to cut right to the chase and contact you or your support staff promptly.